 The Senior Leadership Group (SLG) is headed by the Registrar and is responsible for managing and overseeing all aspects of ARB’s operations.

-Marc Stoner, Acting Chief Executive and Registrar
+Hugh Simpson, Chief Executive and Registrar

-Emma Matthews, Head of Qualifications & Governance
+Emma Matthews, Director of Governance and International

-Simon Howard, Head of Professional Standards
+Simon Howard, Director of Standards

 All members of the Senior Leadership Group have declared that they have no financial or other personal interest, direct or indirect, in any matter that raises or may raise a conflict with their duties as a staff member at the Architects Registration Board.

 The purpose of the Senior Leadership Group (SLG) is to manage the operations of the Architects Registration Board (ARB) to facilitate ARB’s effective delivery of the Board’s purpose and objectives.

 Director of Registration and Accreditation